nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-10-19

+9:00pm Fixed a problem with the sector antennas not powering up at the Guernsey hub

 2019-10-18

 7:00pm We have finally fixed the problems with our Greenpoint Guernsey hub, caused by Wednesday night winds